bbauska/UC-Davis-JS-Basics/readme.md

 divided by two is zero, so on and so forth.
 If remainder is exactly the same as zero, we could do same as, but just to be absolutely sure, exactly the same as zero.
-If it&apos;s exactly the same as zero, then what we&apos;re going to do is we&apos;re going to make a variable var foodUpper and assign it foods [ i ].
+If it&apos;s exactly the same as zero, then what we&apos;re going to do is we&apos;re going to make a variable var foodUpper and assign it foods &lbrack; i &rbrack;.
 That&apos;s going to get that first food, whatever is there and due toUpperCase.
 Then I&apos;m going to print out basically this.
 But instead of foods i down there, I can print out this one here.
 I think that&apos;ll work.
 Else we&apos;ll just do this.
 Save that.